Department or School Reorganization

 All such changes impact the Academic Program Catalog in CMS and may also impact curriculum articulation, academic advising, student records, admissions, and/or financial operations, data reporting requirements, academic scheduling and/or personnel management structures.
 Such changes require review, consultation and recommendation for approval by the following the process below (per University Policy S13-9 [pdf]).

 The process to split, merge, transfer, or eliminate a department requires a vote of the department faculty and approval of the College Dean and Provost.
-An official memo requesting split, merge, transfer, or elimination must be routed for approval.
-Colleges are responsible to inform the Offices of Undergraduate Education and Graduate Studies of a proposal.
+An official memo requesting split, merge, transfer, or elimination must be routed through Curriculog (instructions linked) for approval.
 The memo will be routed as follows to ensure adequate consultation with all stakeholders has occurred, and that policy has been followed.
 In addition, the signature should indicate that the proposal includes all required components per S13-9 [pdf].

 - Department Chair or School Director